autocrypt/ame2016/README.md

     if you'd like to share accomodation but have none if you can provide accomodation for someone if possible please attach PGP Key if not discoverable from your mail

+## one topic: in-band automatic, opportunistic mail encryption

+One hot topic arising from discussions at OpenPGPConf and PGPSummit 2016 is currently headlined "in-band automatic opportunistic mail encryption".
+This scheme aims to:

+- manage key discovery through mails people send each other (no keyservers, extra services)

+- liberate users from having to manually manage encryption/decryption keys

+- only require mail send/receive functionality, works offline, no extra network requests

+- be easy to standardize by reusing existing standards

+- follows ideas from [Opportunistic Security](https://tools.ietf.org/html/rfc7435), particularly focuses first on protecting against passive network/provider attacks

+- implement multi-device sharing of secrets through "self-sent mails"

+- allow deletable encryption / forward secrecy (but this is not the first target)